 Release Date: September 5, 2006

 At the beginning of Volume Two, Kyoko is dealing with the fact that she didn’t make the initial cut at the talent agency.
 However, her disappointment is short-lived when she decides to go back to the talent agency to try and find another way to get a break.
-The president of the talent agency believes in her, but think she’s missing something; however, he launches a new program for potential talent called the “Love Me Section.”
+The president of the talent agency believes in her, but think she’s missing something.
+However, he launches a new program for potential talent called the “Love Me Section.”
 Kyoko is the first person for the program, and she is expected to do work requested of her at the agency, and she is rated by each person she does work for.

 After I read the first volume of Skip Beat!, I really wasn’t in any rush to read future volumes of the series.
-However, since my 15-year-old daughter checked it out from the library and it was around the house, I decided to read this volume to see if perhaps there was any improvement between the two volumes of the series.
+However, since my 15-year-old daughter checked this out from the library and it was around the house, I decided to read this volume to see if perhaps there was any improvement between the two volumes of the series.

 Unfortunately, I still have to use some “willing suspension of disbelief” for this story.
 While the idea of the “Love Me Section” is a little far-fetched, I think that Nakamura’s execution of the concept is somewhat believable.
 Kyoko’s definitely not having an easy time of it, and there are those she does work for who want her to fail and give her a hard time in the hopes that she’ll give up and quit.